paradisec-archive/PARADISEC_workflows/02_getting-started.md

 |  :----:  |   :----:   | :----:  | :----:  |
 | JCM01 | 20150908_wordlist | 01 | .wav |

-> **Note:** No spaces or special characters are allowed in your file names, and only the two hyphens seen above are allowed.
+> **NOTE:** No spaces or special characters are allowed in your file names, and only the two hyphens seen above are allowed.
 Underscores are fine.
 File names should not exceed 30 characters, excluding file extensions.
 <hr style="border:2px solid blue">

 1. **CollectionID** is your PARADISEC collection ID and it typically has the shape of your initials in capital letters and a number.
 This ID can be determined by you, but must be confirmed as available for use by the CoEDL Data Manager or a PARADISEC administrator.
 This ID is created when you set up a collection in  PARADISEC.
 Mine could be JCM1